 2. Skyrocketing oil prices

 Another sign that a recession may be on the horizon is that the cost of oil is increasing.
 The past three U.S. recessions were all preceded by a sharp uptick in oil prices.
 This happened in 1990, again in 1999-2000, and in late 2007-early 2008.
-Oil is a key cost for many businesses, so a dramatic increase in the price of oil can have a major impact on economic activity.
+A sharp rise in oil prices can have a massive effect on economic activity.
+Simply because it represents such a large expense for many enterprises.

 Oil is a key cost for many businesses, so a